Altum

 Altum is the second studio album recorded by the Finnish Gothic metal band Silentium.
 The EP album SI.VM E.T A.V.VM was released as Altum's "little sister album", being this one released before Altum.
 The album was released in 2001 by the Finnish label Spikefarm.

+Pedro Azevedo of Chronicles of Chaos rated it a 7 out of 10.